weberval/HFU/README.md

 almost all text is typeset in a sans serif.
 The option `MathSerif` enables serifs for mathematical symbols, whereas `Serif` enables serifs for all text.

+### Logo
+By defualt,
+the logo appears in the lower right corner.
+The option `logotop` moves the logo to the top right corner.

 ### Numbered environments
 By default,